 The Lap-band was introduced to the US in 2001 from Australia where it had been used with great success.
-However, here in the US we have not had the same success.
 Approximately 30% of the patients that have a Lap-band placed do really well.
 They lose 55-60% of their excess weight.
 They seem to find the sweet-spot in their band adjustment and get comfortable, and require infrequent fills.

 If you have a Lap-band in place and are doing well and are comfortable with good weight loss, keep up the good work.
 However, if you have a Lap-band and are not comfortable, and you are experiencing nausea, vomiting, GERD, awake during the night coughing, or are consistently gaining weight, make an appointment and get evaluated.
 You may need to have the band removed and consider converting to another weight-loss operation.

 Please call our office at (303) 861-4505 if you are a Lap-band patient in need of assistance.